Music history of France: Motet

 The motet, a lyrical piece of music in several parts, evolved from the Notre-Dame school when upper-register voices were added to discant sections, usually strophic interludes, in a longer sequence of organum.
 Usually the discant representing a strophic sequence in Latin which was sung as a descant over a cantus firmus, which typically was a Gregorian chant fragment with different words from the descant.
 The motet took a definite rhythm from the words of the verse, and as such appeared as a brief rhythmic interlude in the middle of the longer, more chantlike organum.

 Troubadours

 In the 12th century, traveling noblemen and musicians called troubadours began traveling southern France.
 Inspired by the Code of Chivalry, troubadours composed and performed vernacular songs, in contrast to the older tradition dating back to the 10th century of goliards.
 The tradition seems to have originated in Aquitaine, and troubadours became most prominent in Europe in the late 11th and early 12th centuries.
 Provence was the region with the most troubadours, but the practice soon spread north and aristocrats like Adam de la Halle became the first trouvères.
-Contemporaneous with the troubadours, the trouvères, another itinerant class of musicians, used the langue d'oil, while the troubadours used langue d'oc.
+Contemporaneous with the troubadours, the trouvères, another itinerant class of musicians, used the langue d'oïl, while the troubadours used langue d'oc.
 This period ended abruptly with the Albigensian Crusade, which decimated southern France.